aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getDefaultYRatioToChart() {#getDefaultYRatioToChart--}

 <b>@deprecated.</b> Please use the 'defaultYRatioToChart' property instead.
-Represents y of default position in units of Fraction of the chart area.
+Represents y of the default position in units of the fraction of the chart area.

 ```javascript
 getDefaultYRatioToChart() : number;